huazzers/desma126/docs/w6-1-sprites-videoplayers.md

 In my package example, here is how my enemy object is arranged in my scene hierarchy:

-> - Parent object with Rigidbody, colliders, and physics-based movement script.
+> - **Parent Gameobject** with Rigidbody, colliders, and physics-based movement script.
->   - Child object with Sprite component and sprite-related scripts (eg. rotating towards player camera, sprite switcher)
+>       - **Child Gameobject** with Sprite component and sprite-related scripts (eg. rotating towards player camera, sprite switcher)

 ![](./img/goalieparentsprite.jpg)